-For any queries, please contact us.
+For any queries on our full funeral planning services, please contact us.

+If you're wondering about how much a funeral costs, we can help.
 The cost of a funeral is made up of two charges:

 The cost of each funeral will vary depending on the funeral chosen.
 We will provide you with an estimate of the cost based on your wishes.
 Please do not hesitate to contact us at any time for details of the cost of a funeral.